quebex

 Motivation

 Existing analysis frameworks are predominantly built around LLVM.
-Unfortunately, LLVM is a fast moving target with constant changes and updates to its intermediate language.
-Therefore, tooling built around LLVM (e.g., KLEE) often requires dated LLVM versions.1 Obtaining such ancient LLVM versions can be cumbersome and often hinders employment of these tools.
-To overcome these issues, maintainers of analysis tooling need to constantly invest time to catch-up with LLVM releases, instead of focusing on improving their analysis framework.
+Unfortunately, LLVM is a fast-moving target with constant changes and updates to its intermediate representation.
+Therefore, tooling built on LLVM often requires dated LLVM versions (e.g., KLEE currently recommends LLVM 13 released in 2022).
+Obtaining these LLVM versions can be cumbersome and often hinders employment of these tools.
+To overcome these issues, maintainers of analysis tooling need to constantly invest time to catch up with LLVM releases instead of focusing on improving their analysis framework.

-In order to reduce maintenance burden, this project attempts to investigate utilization of another intermediate language for software analysis: QBE.
-QBE is a much smaller scale project than LLVM and thereby offers a higher degree of stability.
-Further, QBE is much simpler than LLVM (e.g., providing fewer operations) and thereby also eases the implementation of certain analysis techniques.
-Nonetheless, there are sophisticated compiler frontends that can emit a representation in the QBE intermediate language (which can then be analyzed using quebex!).
-For example, SCC, cproc or the Hare compiler.
+In order to reduce the maintenance burden, this project attempts to investigates the utilization of another intermediate language for software analysis: QBE.
+QBE is a much smaller-scale project than LLVM and thereby offers a higher degree of stability.
+Further, QBE is simpler than LLVM (e.g., providing fewer operations) and thereby eases the implementation of analysis techniques.
+Nonetheless, there exist compiler frontends that can emit a representation in the QBE intermediate representation (which can then be analyzed using quebex!).
+For example, SCC, cproc, or the Hare compiler.

 Status